cxinsys/fasttenet/README.md

 #### parameters
 - **device**: optional, default: 'cpu'
 - **device_ids**: list or number of devcies to use, optional, default: [0] (cpu), [list of whole gpu devices] (gpu)
+- **procs_per_device**: The number of processes to create per device when using non 'cpu' devices, optional, default: 1
 - **batch_size**: Required
 - **kp**: kernel percentile, optional, default: 0.5
 - **method**: approximations for calculating TE, optional, 'pushing' method is recommended to achieve results similar to TENET.